Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the

 With growing environmental consciousness and government regulations, renewable energy sources (RESs) are expected to account for 29\% of the total electricity consumption by 2040 \citep{conti2016international}.
 Given that the renewable energy generally cannot adjust their output to reflect changes of demand, higher penetration of renewable energy may cause electrical supply and demand imbalance issues and can be challenging with variability in output and stress on electricity grids' balance, e.g., network frequency and voltage stability \citep{teodorescu2011grid}.

-With the advanced development of smart sensing, one solution can be utilizing heating, ventilation, and air conditioning (HVAC) systems as grid-responsive flexible load resource.
+With the advanced development of smart sensing and control technologies, one solution is utilizing heating, ventilation, and air conditioning (HVAC) systems as grid-responsive flexible load resource, i.e., demand response.
 Given their large amount of power consumption, enormous thermal mass and considerable resistances, the flexible HVAC loads can be employed as virtual storage resources to compensate high frequent fluctuations in renewable energy such as solar photo-voltaic (PV) \citep{yin2016quantifying}.

 In \citet{dong2017adaptive,dong2018model}, they study the problem of using aggregated HVAC systems to absorb solar PV generation.
 However, the inherent uncertainties of the problem are ignored in their deterministic models, such as uncertainties of the thermal controlled loads (TCLs) and renewable resources, which are mainly determined by factors of weather and consumer behavior \citep{zhang2018data}.
 The uncertainties can be further intensified by missing samples and low resolution information in HVAC data collection \citep{wijayasekara2015data,vzavcekova2014towards}.
 In this paper, we take the uncertainties into consideration by employing distributionally robust chance-constrained (DRCC) programs.